Haiti Resident Representative Site

 Haiti and The IMF

-Press Release: IMF's Executive Board Completes the Sixth Review Under Haiti’s ECF Arrangement and Approves US$2.5 Million Disbursement
+Press Release: IMF’s Executive Board Completes Seventh Review under Haiti’s ECF arrangement and Approved US$2.5 Million Disbursement

 Regional Economic Outlook: Western Hemisphere

 Growth across Latin America and the Caribbean is expected to remain subdued at 2.5 percent in 2014.
 The firming recovery in the advanced economies will support export activity, but this positive impulse is likely to be offset in many countries by the impact of lower commodity prices, tighter external financing conditions, and domestic supply bottlenecks.
 Renewed volatility in financial markets and a sharper-than-expected decline in commodity prices represent distinct downside risks.
 Faced with these challenges, policymakers should seek to preserve credible policy frameworks and ensure sufficient buffers to cope with adverse shocks.
 For fiscal policy, a neutral to tighter stance will be appropriate in most countries, while exchange rate flexibility and proactive supervision of the financial system should serve as the principal defenses against external volatility.
 To boost medium-term growth prospects, further efforts are needed to raise infrastructure investment, improve educational outcomes, and enhance the business environment.